Reefer trailer vs. Dry Van

 By far the most common trailer and upon Canada’s highways.
 All designed to protect freight from the elements while in transit, these trailers have a box enclosure.

-What Is The Purpose of a Dry Van trailer?
+What are the Benefits of a Dry Van trailer?

 What Are Dry Van Trailers Unsuitable For Hauling?

 When calculating overweight or oversized freight.
 Any commodity that requires access from the side of a trailer rather than the back should not be transported in this model of a trailer.

 Companies without loading/unloading docks will have a more difficult time removing/adding freight to these trailers because they lack an open deck.

 Products that require temperature control are another commodity that will not be suitable for this type of trailer.
 Because these trailers lack a cooling unit, it is impossible to keep products like ice cream frozen in the summer.

 As a result, if you’re a shipper moving temperature-controlled, oversized freight or don’t have access to a loading dock, a dry van won’t suffice.

 What Effect Does Using a Dry Van Have on Shipping Costs?

 Dry van trucks are the most popular trailer type for international shippers, notably those transporting from Canada to the United States or specifically to California.